Nyayic/fanny.hashnode.blog/clrr89h57000908lgf8kcacfc.md

 This ensures a well-organized development history and makes it easier to identify and resolve issues.

 Version control is a critical aspect of software development, and GitHub excels in providing a robust version control system through its integration with Git.
-Let's explore why version control is crucial and how GitHub facilitates this essential aspect of collaborative coding.

 **a.
 History Tracking and Accountability**

 Version control allows developers to track changes made to the codebase over time.
 Each commit in Git represents a snapshot of the project at a specific point.

 This historical record provides accountability, enabling developers to identify who made a particular change and when.

 **Example:** Suppose you encounter a bug in your application.
 By examining the commit history on GitHub, you can pinpoint when the issue was introduced, making it easier to understand the context and identify the responsible contributor.